ChrisEssery/group-project/Portfolio/UX_Design.md

 ## Wireframes and interaction flow diagrams

 Some of the main user stories are represented in the use case diagram below.
 As you can see, there are also two product manager stories both of which are linked to the user stories.
+These stories include creating an account, playing multiplayer games, viewing your profile, game history, leaderboard, and friend list.
+This set of stories helped signpost us towards our end prototype, and offered a logical oder of tasks and features to prioritise.

 <div align="center">